antu2010/Ufin-A-Wii-U-Jellyfin-client/README.md

 * ✅ GamePad screen off during TV playback
 * ✅ Jellyfin 10.8 through 12.x
 * ✅ GamePad controls
+* ✅ Audio and subtitle track selection

 ### Implemented, but not yet fully tested on real hardware

-* 🧪 Audio and subtitle track selection
 * 🧪 Quick Connect sign-in
 * 🧪 Live TV
 * 🧪 Wii Remote (+ Nunchuk / Classic Controller)
 * 🧪 Wii U Pro Controller

 The GamePad is currently the only controller fully tested on real hardware.
-The other controller implementations will be tested before the final Beta 1.0 release.
+The other controller implementations will be tested before the final 1.1 release.

 Ufin currently relies on Jellyfin server-side transcoding for its known-good video path.
 The recommended format is 720p30 H.264 Baseline + AAC.